 I’ve talked a lot on this blog about applying the three Stoic disciplines (or topoi) to life as a parent.
 The discipline of desire and aversion, the discipline of impulse and action, and the discipline of assent are essential for anyone who wishes to achieve parenting eudaimonia.
 I also believe they provide an excellent framework for teaching your kids to become good people–that’s why I incorporated them into my Plan for a Stoic upbringing.

 But today I’d like to focus on discipline as it’s commonly used in the parenting world today: methods for making your kids behave.
 We all know this is an important component of parenting, because kids need a lot of adult guidance.
 But what form should this guidance take?
 What methods work best?
-What types of punishment are appropriate, and when?
 Every parent wants clear answers to these questions.

 While I am certainly not qualified to tell other people how to discipline their kids, I do want to offer some suggestions based on my own experience.
 Here are some of the guidelines that I find myself using as I try to discipline like a Stoic: